Berger Park Cultural Center

 6205 N Sheridan Road, Chicago IL

 May Theilgaard Watts was a naturalist at The Morton Arboretum, and many of the ecologies examined in ‘Reading the Landscape’ are in close proximity to the City, including the Indiana Dunes, Rock River, Wisconsin lakes and forests, Wheatland prairie, Chicagoland highways, and elsewhere.
+For additional biographical information about May Theilgaard Watts, and to view samples of the diagrammatic and botanical drawing style which are found throughout her published texts, please visit The Morton Arboretum online archive.

 Roman Susan will aim to have a handful of copies of Reading the Landscape we can loan to anyone who would like to participate.
 Right now we are reading the second edition of this work, Reading the Landscape of America, which was published 18 years after the first publication.
 This edition includes postscripts to chapters that revisit landscapes described decades earlier.
 You can start wherever you want – first version, revised, or something else entirely, in the spirit of ‘An Adventure in Ecology’ – let us know what you find!